Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ---

 ## **1. Project Overview**
-(Provide a brief summary of your RPG game.
-Describe how it uses a decision tree and how the player interacts with it.)
+This project is my text based RPG using a binary decision tree.
+In this game, I made a hashnet which grabs different story lines from my story.txt.
+The game ends when it hits the leaf node that has a -1 or 1 value.
+The actual story is that you wake up from a zombie apocalypse, and are running away from the zombies.
+The ending is either you survive by running away or you die at the end from some sort of accident.

 Example:
-> This project implements a text-based RPG using a **binary decision tree**.
+>This project implements a text-based RPG using a **binary decision tree**.
 Each game event is represented as a node, and the player progresses by choosing between two paths at each stage.
 The storyline is loaded from an external text file (`story.txt`), which is parsed to construct the decision tree.
 The game ends when a leaf node (with `-1` as left and right children) is reached.

 ---